 INTRODUCTION TO GEOSCIENCE

 Earth, Wind, and Fire is a course in geoscience literacy.
 It covers the fundamentals of how the Earth works, and how its various systems—the lithosphere, atmosphere, hydrosphere, and biosphere—interact to form the complex world in which we live.
 Geoscience is the study of the Earth.
-It is an integrated science drawing on the fundamental principles of physics, chemistry, biology, and geosciences to explain Earth processes.
+In this course, students will study the Earth as an integrated science, applying the fundamental principles of physics, chemistry, biology, and geosciences to explain Earth processes.
 Many of the most complex and interesting scientific problems of this century, such as energy resources, water supply, and climate change, require geologic thinking skills to solve.
-This class introduces students to the major areas in geoscience and helps them develop critical, creative, and geologic problem-solving skills, as applied to 21st-century scientific problems.
+This class introduces students to the major areas in geoscience and helps them develop critical, creative, and geologic problem-solving skills, as applied to current scientific problems.

-Students will experience curriculum designed by the faculty at The University of Texas at Austin.
-Students can earn three hours of UT credit with feedback and assessment provided by UT course staff.
+Students will experience curriculum designed by the faculty at the University of Texas at Austin (UT Austin).
+Students can earn three hours of UT Austin credit with feedback and assessment provided by UT Austin course staff.

 HOW THE SOLID EARTH FUNCTIONS